2017 New York Mets season

-The 2017 New York Mets season was the franchise's 56th season and the team's ninth season at Citi Field.
+The 2017 New York Mets season was the franchise's 56th season and the team's 9th season at Citi Field.
 The Mets opened the season on April 3 against the Atlanta Braves and finished the season on October 1 against the Philadelphia Phillies at Citizens Bank Park.

 Just two years removed from a World Series appearance, the Mets had high expectations.
-However, the season was a major disappointment with injuries to key players, poor performances from players such as Yoenis Cespedes, Matt Harvey, and Robert Gsellman, and by controversy within the organization and around players.
-The Mets thus finished in the 4th place in their division, missed the playoffs for the first time since 2014, and equaled their worst record since 2009.
+However, the season was a major disappointment with injuries to key players, poor performances from players such as Yoenis Céspedes, Matt Harvey, and Robert Gsellman, and by controversy within the organization and around players.
+The Mets finished in 4th place in their division, missed the playoffs for the first time since 2014, and finished with a 70–92 record, equalizing their worst record since 2009.
 Manager Terry Collins announced his retirement following the final game of the season.

 Offseason

 On November 14, 2016, second baseman Neil Walker accepted a qualifying offer, returning to the Mets for $17.2 million.

-On October 29, 2016, Yoenis Cespedes re-signed with the Mets for $110 million for 4 years.
-This was the Mets second biggest free agent signing in their history at the time after Carlos Beltran's $119 million deal in 2005.
+On October 29, 2016, Yoenis Céspedes re-signed with the Mets on a four-year, $110 million contract.
+This was the Mets second biggest free agent signing in their history at the time after Carlos Beltrán's $119 million deal in 2005.

-On January 27, 2017, Jerry Blevins re-signed with the Mets for a one-year deal with an option for 2018.
+On January 27, 2017, Jerry Blevins re-signed with the Mets on a one-year deal with an option for 2018.

-Fernando Salas re-signed with the Mets for a one-year deal.
+On February 15, 2017, Fernando Salas re-signed with the Mets on a one-year deal.